FinchMF/brooksAudio/README.md

 ## Current Output

 While it is configurable, the current state of the program is rather crude.
-By running the second command, you should see this std out:
+By running the bash command, you should see this std out:

     2021-09-22 01:03:02 [INFO] brooksAudio - Generating csv...
     2021-09-22 01:03:24 [INFO] brooksAudio - ...csv saved in output